Program overview

 - Graduate Assistantships available for up to two years, providing teaching experience and funding.

-- Collaborative programs with specializations in Gender and Women’s Studies and Social Justice Studies.
+- Collaborative programs with specializations in Gender and Women's Studies and Social Justice Studies, enhancing interdisciplinary learning.

 Career Options

-- Academic Researcher: Conduct research in literary and cultural studies, contributing to academic knowledge and publications.
+- Academic Researcher: Conduct research in literary and cultural studies, often leading to publications and presentations at conferences.

-- Educator: Teach English and cultural studies at secondary or post-secondary institutions.
+- Educator: Teach English and cultural studies at various educational levels, from high schools to universities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.